 - Salt to taste

 - Fry the onion in a pan over medium heat until soft and translucent.
+Then add the coriander stalks and cook together for a further minute.

 - Add the spice mix, the beans and the sweetcorn and give it a good stir.
 Cook together for one minute, stirring constantly.